 It was a great Spring for birds.
 Here is a dove nest.
-There were in the pines near the house, in the birch along the water and in the pine grove by the stream.
+They were in the pines near the house, in the birch along the water, and in the pine grove by the stream.
 Robins nested in the fruit trees and the hemlock and on the small nest platform I put under the roof of the hand pump well.
 Bluebirds raised two sets of brood, starting the second before the first had fully fledged.

 Quince, just at the top of May.